utPLSQL/utPLSQL/docs/userguide/annotations.md

 The framework runner searches for all the suitable annotated packages, automatically configures suites, forms the suite hierarchy, executes it and reports results in specified formats.

 Annotation is defined by:

 - single line comment `--` (double hyphen)
 - followed directly by a `%` (percent)
 - followed by annotation name
 - followed by optional annotation text placed in single brackets.

-All of text between first opening bracket and last closing bracket in annotation line is considered to be annotation text
+All text between first opening bracket and last closing bracket in annotation line is considered to be annotation text

-Examples:
-`--%suite(The name of my test suite)` - represents `suite` annotation with text `The name of my test suite`
+For example  `--%suite(The name of my test suite)` represents `suite` annotation with `The name of my test suite` as annotation text.

-utPLSQL interprets the whole line of annotation and will treat all the text from the first opening bracket in the line to the last closing bracket
+utPLSQL interprets the whole line of annotation and will treat text from the first opening bracket in the line to the last closing bracket in that line as annotation text

-Example:
- `--%suite(Stuff) -- we should name this ( correctly )` - represents `suite` annotation with text `Stuff) -- we should name this ( correctly `
+In below example we have a `suite` annotation with `Stuff) -- we should name this ( correctly ` as the annotation text

+`--%suite(Stuff) -- we should name this ( correctly )`

 Do not place comments within annotation line to avoid unexpected behaviors.